Zaamine/Zaamine/README.md

 ### BI Engineer @Amazon | CentraleSupélec & ESSEC Master in Data Sciences & Business Analytics | Centrale Lille accredited Engineer

 - I'm a highly motivated, dynamic, and ambitious accredited Engineer from Centrale Lille and the Data Science & Business Analytics Master at CentraleSupélec and ESSEC with more than 1.5 years of experience in internship and apprenticeship as a Data Scientist (Deutsche Telekom and Crédit Agricole Consumer Finance).
-I am currently a Business Intelligence Engineer at Amazon in the Paris office since 2 years.
+I am currently a Business Intelligence Engineer at Amazon in the Paris office since almost 3 years.
 - My LinkedIn: [https://linkedin.com/in/amine-zaamoun][linkedin]
 - The Data Science society at CentraleSupélec and ESSEC I chaired during my time in the Data Science & Business Analytics Master this year: https://www.linkedin.com/company/dot-essec-centrale/mycompany
 - The Data Science articles I wrote on Medium, republished on the [Towards Data Science](https://towardsdatascience.com/)'s platform, a reference in this field: https://amine-zaamoun.medium.com/